bloomberg/phabricator-tools/py/abd/README.md

 Add a new repository host for the Arcyd instance to refer to.
 * `abdcmd_arcyd.py` -
 Arcyd - daemon to watch git repos, create and land reviews automatically.
-* `abdcmd_arcydstatushtml.py` -
-Render arcyd status file as meaningful html to present to users.
 * `abdcmd_fetch.py` -
 Fetch managed repos.
 * `abdcmd_fsck.py` -